• Skip to primary navigation

 Pickling Liquid:

-• In a glass measuring cup large enough to hold 1 cup of liquid, add just-boiled water.
+• In a glass measuring cup large enough to hold 1 cup of liquid, add hot just-boiled water.

 • Add rice vinegar and stir.
 Set aside and let cool to room temperature.